Pansy versus Viola… what’s the difference anyway?

 As mentioned above, pansies offer a wide variety of color choices.
 Blotch pansies, which are also referred to as ‘with face’ are pansies that feature a dark area near the middle of the plant.
 The blotch color varies depending on variety and may be a darker tone of the same color, or as on light colored pansies, it can be a dark maroon or brown color as shown in the first image.
 Blotch or no blotch, which to go with?
 It’s all a matter of personal choice, both are beautiful!
 Keep in mind that all these varieties we mention move fast, and there is a different selection each week.
 Don’t wait to plant or you could miss out on your favorite colors!

 Pansies typically have large blooms, which are very showy!
 However, sometimes the large blooms get weighed down with rain and winter weather.
 Depending on how long they are wet, they don’t always stand back up.
 Violas on the other hand have much smaller blooms that don’t get weighed down during rain, the result being flowers that stay upright.
 Violas are also known for more heat and cold tolerance, which can mean a better spring display.
 Although there are less color options in violas, there are some stunning ones out there.
-Here are some viola examples:

 One more great option to mention is Panola!
 Panolas have the best of both worlds, durability of the viola and the larger bloom size of a pansy.
 Plus there are more color options available in panola than there are with violas.
-Here is a new one for us this year:

 Nature Series Pansy

 Let’s talk about the Nature series of pansies; wow, are they cool!
 They are new for us this year, and seem to be more compact than a viola, with blooms standing up taller.
 The bloom size is closer to a viola than the bloom size of panolas but the color choices are lovely!
 Take a look at these: